What is MEF2C Related Syndrome?

 MEF2C Related Syndrome presents itself when there are pathogenic changes to the MEF2C gene.
 These changes can prevent the gene from working as it should.

-We are finding that there are many different types of MEF2C mutations out there.
-It is our goal to fund research and development that will lead to treatments and a cure for all MEF2C mutations.
+We are finding that there are different types of MEF2C pathogenic variants out there.
+It is our goal to fund research and development that will lead to treatments and a cure for all MEF2C variants.

 Types of Genetic Variants